abhatt95/Avito-On-Demand-Prediction-challenge/README.md

 <br>
 Content of files:<br>
-preprocessing.ipynb - conatins script to preprocess data.
+preprocessing.ipynb - conatins script to preprocess data.<br>

-EDA.ipynb - Visualizing and better understanding the data.
+EDA.ipynb - Visualizing and better understanding the data. <br>

-4models.ipynb - Applying 4 algorithms on clean data
+4models.ipynb - Applying 4 algorithms on clean data. <br>

-LGBoostCV.ipynb - Parameter tuning and CV for LGBoost XGBoostCV.ipynb - Parameter tuning and CV for XGBoost Stacking.ipynb - Visual comparision of results and stacking ouput as input to OLS, LASSO and LGBoost INF552_Project_Avito_final.pdf - Detailed report on project
+LGBoostCV.ipynb - Parameter tuning and CV for LGBoost. <br>

+XGBoostCV.ipynb - Parameter tuning and CV for XGBoost. <br>

+Stacking.ipynb - Visual comparision of results and stacking ouput as input to OLS, LASSO and LGBoost. <br>

+INF552_Project_Avito_final.pdf - Detailed report on project.